intelops/external-docs/content/capten/1.0.0/1-docs-structure/_index.en.md

 #### Capten ArgoCD Plugin

-[Capten-ArgoCD](../3-setup/capten-argocd/_index.en.md):Follow the steps given here to deploy argocd and its role in capten
+[Capten-ArgoCD](../3-setup/capten-argocd/_index.en.md):Follow the steps given here to deploy argocd and to know how argocd plays an important role in capten

 ### Usecase

-[Usecase](../5-usecase/_index.en.md): This section we illuminate the powerful capabilities designed to streamline your Kubernetes and DevSecOps workflows.
+[Usecase](../5-usecase/_index.en.md): This section explains the powerful capabilities designed to streamline your Kubernetes and DevSecOps workflows.
 Discover how capten simplifies complex tracking tasks across various crucial aspects of your infrastructure.

 ### Contribution